Reading Time: 10 mins

 Good job!
 You’re already taking a step to educate yourself on how to landlord.
 A great way to learn what it takes to be a landlord is to avoid common issues before they arise.
 You may be asking, “how do I know what issues to avoid if they haven’t even occurred?”
 Becoming a successful landlord doesn’t just happen overnight.

-Landlords must learn how to handle the problems they will likely face and be knowledgeable in how to best resolve these issues.
-There are several useful resources out there to help you do that, including: books, online forums, courses and mentors.
+Landlords must learn how to handle the problems they will likely face and be knowledgeable in how to resolve these issues best.
+There are several useful resources out there to help you do that, including books, online forums, courses, and mentors.
 Take advantage of these (often free) resources and become an expert on how to be a landlord.

 Tip #2: Create and Enforce Policies